 The Ramer-Douglas-Peucker Algorithm

-The Ramer-Douglas-Peucker algorithm, commonly abbreviated as rdp, is a widely used method for line simplification.
-It operates by taking a single argument, epsilon, which represents the maximum distance used to filter out unnecessary points along the path.
+, which represents the maximum distance used to filter out unnecessary points along the path.
 By applying the algorithm, we can determine which points to retain and which to remove, effectively simplifying the path.

 To better understand how the algorithm works, you can refer to the animation provided in the Wikipedia article on the Ramer-Douglas-Peucker algorithm.
 The animation demonstrates how the algorithm makes decisions regarding the retention or removal of points within a given path.